ChibaYuki347/azure-ai-agent-workshop/infra/README.md

 az ai hub create --name aifoundry-hub-dev --resource-group rg-aiagent-workshop-dev --location japaneast az ai project create --name aifoundry-project-dev --hub-name aifoundry-hub-dev --resource-group rg-aiagent-workshop-dev
 ```

+> **Next**: open the Azure AI Agent Service account (`workshop-aiagent-service`) in the portal and create an Azure OpenAI connection using Entra ID authentication so agents can invoke your `workshop-aoai` models.
+This step is currently manual until ARM support is finalized.

 Associate connections inside the project: